TiForward/HAL/README.md

 ## How to contribute:

 We are working fast to create a to-do list.
-For now check out the github issues here, and discuss issues on the issues project.
+For now check out the github issues here, and discuss issues on the [discussions project](https://github.com/TiForward/discuss).

 ### Contributors